AndrewRBader/CU-Fintech_Project-2/README.md

 ## 6. Our Product <a name="Product"></a>

-Our AI-powered product leverages structured data to provide a cutting-edge visualization of an artist's potential.
+Our product leverages structured data to provide a cutting-edge visualization of an artist's potential.
 By accurately predicting a song's likelihood to break into the top 50 hits in the USA with 75% accuracy, our model aims to be the first to discover the next big thing in music.

 Our team recognizes the significance of signing artists, given the substantial amount of capital that labels must deploy and the considerable time and effort involved in the process.
 We strive to assist A&R departments by efficiently sorting through millions of up-and-coming artists and projecting the musician's potential success accurately.
 By achieving these objectives, our model mitigates the risk taken on by labels and ensures a calculated risk that will pay off in the long run.